 - Contact with HPV on cuts or scrapes

-- Children have a higher incidence of contracting warts due to their immune system not having built up a strong immunity to HPV yet
+- Children are more likely to contract warts due to their immune system not having built up a strong immunity to HPV yet.

 How can I prevent plantar warts?

-- Covering any warts that have been contracted
+- Covering any warts that have already been contracted.

 How do you treat plantars wart?